Menu of retirement plan topics for HP and HPE alumni

 --Posted March 17, 2015 under "Retiree News" on the official HP Continuum password-protected retiree website operated by HP Inc.

 Rest assured, you will not lose any retirement benefit value as a result of the separation, and you will not need to take any action.
 If you still have benefits remaining in an HP pension plan or the HP 401(k) Plan, the value, timing, and method of your payments will not change, and you will not need to take any action.
 For more details about how your individual retirement benefits will be affected by the separation, watch for a personalized retirement announcement that will be mailed to your home in early September.

---From HP's August 27, 2015 message to US retirees
+--From HP's August 27, 2015 message to U.S. retirees

 Other benefits issues -- such as Social Security, Pension, 401(k), Stock, Medicare, annual enrollment, COBRA, troubleshooting retiree health coverage, etc:.
 HPAlumni Benefits Menu

-For more mutual help on this topic and many others, join the independent HP Alumni Association.
-If you were formerly a regular, direct employee of HP or HPE -- or are in the process of leaving -- join HPAlumni.
-No charge, thanks to HPAA members.
+If formerly a regular, direct U.S. employee of HP or HPE -- or are in the process of leaving -- join the HP Alumni Association.
+No charge, thanks to HPAA's Supporting Members.

-© 2019 Hewlett-Packard Alumni Association, Inc. • By using this site you accept these terms • Operated by former employees who volunteer their time.
-Not officially endorsed or supported by any company.
+© 2022 Hewlett-Packard Alumni Association, Inc. • By using this site you accept these terms • Operated by volunteers.
+Not officially endorsed or supported.